geodavic/tropical-reconstruction/README.md

 *Copyright George D. Torres 2023.*

-Submitted as supplementary material for "Zonotope Matching and Approximation for Neural Networks".
+Submitted as supplementary material for "Zonotope Matching and Approximation for Neural Networks", a thesis submitted in partial fulfillment for the requirements of Doctor of Philosophy at the University of Texas at Austin.

 # Installing